wojtekmach/mini_repo/README.md

     $ rebar3 new lib baz
     $ cd baz

-Now, let's configure Rebar3 to use our custom repo:
+Now, let's configure Rebar3 to use our custom repo, put the following into your global rebar3
+configuration:

 ```erlang
 %% ~/.config/rebar3/rebar.config